wikimatze/wikimatze.de/_posts/2013-10-17-browsing-padrinos-codebase-with-ctags-in-vim.md

 `.vimrc`

+{% highlight vim %}

 set tags=tags,./tags,gems.tags,./gems.tags

+{% endhighlight %}

 Vim will search for the file named `tags`, starting with the directory of the current file.
-Since padrino is seperated into different parts you want to jump to the parent directory to find the tag files so you have to enable [uppward search](http://vimdoc.sourceforge.net/htmldoc/editing.html#file-searching) with the `;` symbol at the end of the search term:
+Since padrino is seperated into different parts you want to jump to the parent directory to find the tag files so you have to enable [uppward search](http://vimdoc.sourceforge.net/htmldoc/editing.html#file-searching) with the `;` symbol at the end of the search term

+{% highlight vim %}

 set tags=./tags;,./gems.tags;

+{% endhighlight %}

 and then recursively to the directory one level above, till it either locates the `tags` file or reaches the